yuyang339/cs140e-21spr/labs/0-blink/README.md

             DONE!!!

   2. In two different terminal windows, run `blink-pin20.bin`  on each.
-     You will need to specify the device on the command line.
+     You will need to specify each distinct TTL-USB device on the `pi-install` command line, otherwise `pi-install` will try to load the same one (the last mounted device).

      For me (again: Linux.
 MacOS will have a different device mount point.):

             # in one terminal
             % pi-install /dev/ttyUSB0 part1/blink-pin20.bin